somia/ninchat-sdk-android/README.md

   getString(R.string.ninchat_configuration_key))
                 .setConfiguration(this.ninchatConfiguration)
 							  // ........................................
-						    // ..if we want session to be persistence..
+						    // ..If session should be established using saved credentials.
                 .setSessionCredentials(sessionCredentials)
 							  // ........................................
                 .setEventListener(eventListener);